nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] **Editable**.
 Has any configuration been moved into ScriptableObjects, so that modified values persist even after exiting Play mode?
 * [ ] **Debuggable**.
 Do you have debug views for the prefabs/systems that you are creating?
 * [ ] **Learnable**.
 Consider how the player will learn what you implement in this pull request.
 Are the affordances appropriately communicated with signifiers?

+more:

+- [ ] Every PR should have a bug-free build
+- [ ] Ensure architecture/modules are decoupled
+- [ ] Otherwise clean up comments/formatting/naming/etc